flowtsohg/mdx-m3-viewer/README.md

 // Model
 // ------

-function MyModel(binaryReader, textureMap, context) {
+// data can either be a string, or ArrayBuffer, depending on how you registered this handler. function MyModel(data, textureMap, context) {
   // Sets default values for the default function implementations of BaseModel BaseModel.call(textureMap);